Public Education Classes

 - Please call to confirm the class location or check this website; the location may change due to circumstances beyond our control.

-Location: Government Center Hearing Room, Building C, 2850 Fair Lane Ct., Placerville
+Location: Government Center Hearing Room, Building C, 2850 Fairlane Court, Placerville

-Location: Sherwood Demonstration Garden, 6699 Campus Dr., Placerville
+Location: Sherwood Demonstration Garden, 6699 Campus Drive (Behind FLC EDC), Placerville